Dad and Dave Come to Town: Production

-Scripting
+Writing

 Hall made the movie because Cinesound Productions needed a guaranteed box office success.
 There had recently been a ruling that Australian films were no longer eligible as British under the local quotas in England, which hurt their ability to sell overseas.
 Hall needed to make a film which was appealed to local audiences and On Our Selection (1932) had just enjoyed a fifth run in Sydney, indicating the market was still strong for Dad and Dave movies.
 Hall preferred making drama – "It is so much cleaner", he said, "There is no mess of pies and so forth to be swept from the studio, as there is after slapstick" – but was not as sure-fire a genre as a Dad and Dave film.